Gender Equality & Sport+ Conference 2025

 Session 7: Change making - Shaping the future of sport and gender equality

-This forward-looking panel brings together stakeholders who are driving the future of gender equality in sport.
-From grassroots activism to global policy, each speaker offers bold insights into what actions need to happen to ensure equitable sport, physical activity and physical education systems.
+This forward-looking panel brought together stakeholders who are driving the future of gender equality in sport.
+From grassroots activism to global policy, each speaker offered bold insights into what actions need to happen to ensure equitable sport, physical activity and physical education systems.

 Panelists: